paperai/pdfanno/README.md

 ```

 You can download sample PDFs and annotations from here: [pdfanno_material.zip](https://cl.naist.jp/%7Eshindo/pdfanno_material.zip).
-To view the samples, unzip the samples and specify the directory via `browse` button.
+To view the samples, unzip the samples and specify the directory via `Browse` button.

 ## Features
 * Simple and easy-to-use interface.